Prograf-UFF/TbGAL/README.md

 ### Macros

 Optionally, set the following macros before including TbGAL headers in your program to change some conventions of the library.
+They are not available in Python.

 | Class | Description |
 | --- | --- |